A new national rehabilitation service to reduce reoffending

 A national service was needed to enable probation practitioners to find suitable interventions for people and refer them to the suppliers who run intervention programmes.
 It also needed to allow those suppliers to report on what they deliver.
 The service forms an important part of a wider programme of work to transform the probation service.

-The team rolled out the service to a fixed one day deadline in line with the recent reform of the probation service.
+The team rolled out the service to a fixed one day deadline in line with the programme to reform the probation service.
 This presented a significant challenge.
 We needed to work quickly and pragmatically and be clear about priorities with multiple stakeholders.
 In January 2022 we handed over the service to the MoJ team, leaving solid foundations for them to build on and deliver improved outcomes for people eligible for an intervention.

 What we did